I’m not sure if you’ve noticed, but it’s been a while since I’ve sent out an update. April to be exact.

 My stomach seemed to always be upset and on the few nights I did manage to sleep, I’d wake up feeling anxious and nauseous.

-I threw everything I knew at this unmovable mountain of sickness: Homeopathy, acupressure (self-administered), CBD oil, yoga, meditation, eating only food that was organic and healthy.
+I threw everything I knew at this unmovable mountain of sickness: Homeopathy, acupressure (self-administered), essential oils, yoga, meditation, eating only food that was organic and healthy.

 And then I did the one thing that actually turned things around.